Richard Sherman (American football)

-Richard Kevin Sherman (born March 30, 1988) is an American football cornerback who is a free agent.
-He was drafted by the Seattle Seahawks in the fifth round of the 2011 NFL Draft.
-He has been selected to the Pro Bowl five times and voted All-Pro five times, including three times to the first team, and led the NFL in interceptions in 2013, when he also helped the Seahawks win their first Super Bowl.
-Sherman is regarded as one of the greatest cornerbacks of all time.
+Richard Kevin Sherman (born March 30, 1988) is an American former professional football cornerback who played 11 seasons in the National Football League (NFL).
+Sherman played college football for the Stanford Cardinal, beginning his career as a wide receiver before moving to cornerback as a junior.
+He was selected by the Seattle Seahawks in the fifth round of the 2011 NFL draft.
+Sherman was selected to the Pro Bowl five times and voted All-Pro five times, including thrice to the first team.
+In 2013, he led the NFL in interceptions and helped the Seahawks win their first Super Bowl.
+Sherman is considered one of the greatest cornerbacks of all time.

-Sherman played college football at Stanford, beginning his career as a wide receiver before moving to cornerback as a junior.
-He was drafted by the Seahawks in the fifth round of the 2011 NFL Draft.
-Since entering the league, he has the most interceptions and defended passes of any active player.

-During his time as a member of the Seahawks, Sherman was part of the "Legion of Boom", the Seahawks' starting secondary which contributed to Seattle having the best pass defense in the NFL in 2013.
-This unit helped the Seahawks win Super Bowl XLVIII; their 43–8 win over the Denver Broncos matched the third-largest margin of victory in the history of the Super Bowl.
+During his time as a member of the Seahawks, Sherman was part of the "Legion of Boom" defense, the secondary that led the NFL in pass defense in 2013 and 2014.
+This unit helped the Seahawks win Super Bowl XLVIII; their 43–8 victory over the Denver Broncos matched the third-largest margin of victory in the history of the Super Bowl.
 The Seahawks made it to Super Bowl XLIX the following season, losing in a close game against the New England Patriots.
 During his time with the Seahawks, they led the league in scoring defense for four straight years between 2012 and 2015, making them the first team to do so since the 1950s Cleveland Browns.

-High school career
+After playing with the Seahawks, Sherman played for the San Francisco 49ers for three seasons, where he made his third Super Bowl appearance in Super Bowl LIV, and then spent his final season with the Tampa Bay Buccaneers.

+Education

+Sherman attended Dominguez High School in Compton, California.
+He graduated in 2006, when his classmates voted him the "Male student most likely to succeed".
+A scholar-athlete, Sherman was salutatorian (ranked second) in his high school class, graduating with a 4.2 GPA.